Classic DP: Longest Common Subsequence

 and s2

-, find their longest common subsequence and return the length of this subsequence.
+, find their longest common subsequence and return its length.
 The function signature is as follows:

 int longestCommonSubsequence(String s1, String s2);